Skip to main content

 Use case:

 • Gather data to trigger your chargeback management process.
-This may include research, updates to the customer databases, gathering documentation for representment, and so on.
+This may include research, updates to the consumer databases, gathering documentation for representment, and so on.

 Dispute Details Report Type